culturecreates/disciplines-asq/README.md

 The minimal setup for machines to access this taxonomy on an Apache server at scenepro.com.

-Place the `disciplines-asq.rdf` file in the `/apachedocumentroot/taxonomies/` directory.
+Place the `dist/disciplines-asq.rdf` file in the `/apachedocumentroot/taxonomies/` directory.

 Add the following directives to the .htaccess file in the `/apachedocumentroot/taxonomies/` directory on the server: